 Our Approach: Shadow, Coach, & Mentor

-Our consulting approach consists of three phases — Assess, Attune and Engage.
-It is this third phase, Engage, where we focus our knowledge transfer efforts and seek to ensure that our customers have the skills they need to understand how to use, change and extend the infrastructure moving forward.
+Our consulting approach consists of three phases — planning, implementation and knowledge transfer.
+It is this knowledge transfer phase, where we focus our knowledge transfer efforts and seek to ensure that our customers have the skills they need to understand how to use, change and extend the infrastructure moving forward.
 Ultimately, this knowledge leads to greater independence, agility and business excellence.

 Unlike other organizations, Flux7 focuses on knowledge transfer throughout the course of our customer engagements.
 We work hand-in-hand with our customers to teach them along the way, using a model where the engagement slowly transitions from